OzJet: History

 On 16 May 2006, OzJet was announced as taking over operating the regular service from Australia to Norfolk Island, replacing Air Nauru from 24 May 2006.
 The main aircraft used on this service was configured for 108 seats (8 of which were "Bounty Class") and ticketed by Qantas and Norfolk Air.
 The services operated several days a week operating from the Norfolk Island base to Sydney, Melbourne, Brisbane and Newcastle for Norfolk Air.

 On 21 August 2006 the airline began scheduled operations on behalf of Airlines PNG between Brisbane and Port Moresby.
 As of November 2007 these services were operating three times a week, originating in Brisbane each operating day.

 In February 2007 OzJet recommenced scheduled flights, operating between Perth and Derby, Western Australia three times each week.
 In September the same year Ozjet commenced charter flights from Perth to Bali, Indonesia, operating on behalf of travel agency IndoJet, initially twice each week, subsequently increasing to four times per week.
 In October 2007 Ozjet announced that subject to regulatory approval it would commence regular services connecting Palmerston North in New Zealand with the Australian ports of Melbourne, Sydney and Brisbane; but decided in March 2008, just four days before the first scheduled flights, that the service would not go ahead, leaving hundreds of travellers in limbo without any information or official contact from OzJet.

-In May 2008 it was announced that Paul Stoddart had sold his 97.4% stake in OzJet to HeavyLift Cargo Airlines.
-The new Chairman of OzJet, HeavyLift's Nick Leach, was reported as saying that the Boeing 737-200s would be replaced with newer and more fuel efficient 737-300s and 737-400s.
+In May 2008, Paul Stoddart sold his 97.4% stake in OzJet to HeavyLift Cargo Airlines.
+The new chairman of OzJet, HeavyLift's Nick Leach, was reported as saying that the Boeing 737-200s would be replaced with newer and more fuel efficient 737-300 and 737-400s.

 In October 2008 the Manawatu Standard reported that Ozjet was in talks with Palmerston North Airport; to discuss Ozjet commencing the services from Australia to Palmerston North that had been abandoned at the time of the HeavyLift sale.
 In late 2008 Ozjet's services to Port Moresby on behalf of Airlines PNG ceased when Pacific Blue Airlines commenced code-share flights on 3 November.

-On 29 April 2009 Norfolk Air CEO Jeff Murdoch announced that, following a decision by Ozjet Airlines to immediately end charter services to the island, Our Airline would be taking over all charter services on behalf of Norfolk Air.
+On 29 April 2009 Norfolk Air CEO Jeff Murdoch announced that, following a decision by Ozjet to immediately end charter services to the island, Our Airline would be taking over all charter services on behalf of Norfolk Air.
 Following the grounding of OzJet's fleet, air services between Perth and Derby were restored with Fokker 100 aircraft chartered from Alliance Airlines.
+On 21 May 2009 OzJet was placed in administration and sold to Strategic Airlines.
+With the insolvency of Strategic Airlines on 17 February 2012 also OzJet ceased all operations.

 From 3 February 2011 to 7 February 2011, flights on Strategic Airlines' website for Townsville to Denpasar (Bali) from 9 April 2011 showed as flight number O7 228.
-This uses Ozjet Airlines IATA airline designator prefix of O7 instead of Strategic Airlines' own VC.
+This used Ozjet Airlines IATA airline designator prefix of O7 instead of Strategic Airlines' own VC.